shimmyshine/automatoooor/src/chains/functions/[Harmony-4] ViperSwap - Perform Swap/readme.md

 **Located in ./src/data/CHAIN_settings.ts and are independent for each time the module is loaded.**
 ```
 "GROUP:ORDER:MODULE_ID": {
+          swapMethod: string,
           fromToken: string,
-          fromTokenDecimals: number,
           toToken: string,
-          toTokenDecimals: number,
-          firmToken: string,
           slippage: number,
+          quantityType: string,
           quantity: number,
-          deadline: number;
-          isDeflationary?: string;
+          customRoute?: string[],
+          deadline?: number,
-          alternateReceiver?: string;
+          alternateReceiver?: string,
         },
 ```

 ### otfSettings Explained
+* swapMethod: string["swapExactTokensForTokens", "swapExactETHForTokens", "swapExactTokensForETH", "swapExactTokensForTokensSupportingFeeOnTransferTokens", "swapExactETHForTokensSupportingFeeOnTransferTokens", "swapExactTokensForETHSupportingFeeOnTransferTokens"] is the method to call to perform the swap.
+Their explanations can be found starting [here](https://docs.uniswap.org/protocol/V2/reference/smart-contracts/router-02#swapexacttokensfortokens):
 * fromToken: string is the 0x address of the token you're swapping from.
 Use "chain_coin" to swap the chain coin (ONE, AVAX, ETH, BNB, etc...)
-* fromTokenDecimals: number is the decimal of the from token.
-Use 0 for "chain_coin".
 * toToken: string is the 0x address of the token you're swapping to.
 Use "chain_coin" to swap the chain coin (ONE, AVAX, ETH, BNB, etc...)
-* toTokenDecimals: number is the decimal of the to token.
-Use 0 for "chain_coin".
-* firmToken: string["fromToken", "toToken"] is the token you want the absolute amount of.
-For example, you want 1000 ONE, then you're willing to swap however much jewel for it.
-Or you want 1000 jewel, then you're willing to swap however much ONE for it.
 * slippage: number is the slippage you'll accept.
 A percent between 0 and 1, where advised to never go above .5
+* quantityType: string["max", "percent", "wei"] is how you would like to calculate the quantity to swap.
-* quantity: number is the number you want to swap from or to in wei.
+* quantity: number is the number you want to swap from or to.
+* customRoute?: string[] is the exact path you want the swap to hop through.
+When using this, put "WETH" in place of "chain_coin".
+So for example to hop through the chain coin, it would look like: ["fromToken", "WETH", "toToken"]
-* deadline: number is the amount of time you're willing to wait before the contracts void the swap attempt.
+* deadline?: number is the amount of time you're willing to wait before the contracts void the swap attempt.
 This is tracked from the time the swap is made.
 So: 20 * 60 * 1000 is 20 minutes and that would make it 20 minutes from the time the swap is made or transaction is sent.
-* isDeflationary?: string["fromToken", "toToken"] is to tell whether either or both tokens are deflationary (have a tax of some sort).
-The (?) means that this can be unset in your otfSettings.
 * alternateReceiver?: string is an alternate 0x address to receive the swap other than your wallet.
 Do not set this to leave it at your wallet address.